close global

 Lights out for the main event on Sunday is at 7pm local time (AST), with again not a single drop of rain expected to impact the championship battle between our three protagonists.

-Conditions should be fairly manageable for the drivers, with 24 degrees Celsius being forecast, and humidity just north of 50 per cent.
+Conditions should be fairly manageable for the drivers, with temperatures forecast around 24 degrees Celsius, which could feel more like 27 degrees with humidity at around 56 per cent.

 The 57-lap main race is set to be a mandatory two-stop race, and drivers are unlikely to suffer the kind of conditions they faced at the 2023 event, not least because it's later in the year, and also because drivers are now allowed to use driver cooling systems, if the FIA deem it to reach 'heat hazard' conditions.

-There will be light winds hitting the Lusail International Circuit, but these will not be as strong as previous days, and are not expected to catch drivers out as they try to find their braking points.
+There will be light winds hitting the Lusail International Circuit, and are not expected to catch drivers out as they try to find their braking points.

-Keep checking back to this page throughout the week for any changes to the weekend's forecast.
+Keep checking back to this page throughout the week as we update it to reflect any changes to the weekend's forecast.

 Related